Catgirls-Corporation/Nyatastic-Legals/Terms of Service.md

 5. Attempts to use DAN or LLM Jailbreaking on Nyatastic's Chatbot Service to gain unauthorized access to outside of it's intended purposes.
 ```

-Please make sure you follow [Discord's Terms](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) when using the Chatbot, any mishaps that happens to your account when you use the Chatbot will not be under the responsibility of Jhhspace Inc.
+Please make sure you follow [Discord's Terms](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) when using the Chatbot, any mishaps that happens to your account when you use the Chatbot will not be under the responsibility of Catgirls Corporation.

 ## Refunds
 Refunds are handled on a case-by-case basis.
 Typically, we do not offer refunds for Pay-As-You-Use Services.
 Note that if you have used at least $0.10 of your purchased credits, you are <b>INELIGIBLE</b> for a refund.